fredbi/go-experiments/go-openapi/README.md

 As a contributor to this project over the past, ahem, 8 years or so, it is time for a retrospective and honest criticism.

 Contributing to this vast project has been an exhilarating experience.
 So many jewels accumulated, such a vast collection of feedback and developer's experience accumulated...

 It would be such a waste just to throw away or archive for good such an accumulation of knowledge.

-On the other hand, it is just a fact that any major refactoring effort would require a great deal of development, testing, etc.
+> On the other hand, it is just a fact that any major refactoring effort would require a great deal of development, testing, etc.
-Since the days of the project gathering dozens of developers are long gone, deciding to dive in and start such a daunting task is not easy.
+> Since the days of the project gathering dozens of developers are long gone, deciding to dive in and start such a daunting task is not easy.
+>

-My point here is to try and understand how to move forward, somehow reinvigorate the project with fresh views, and perhaps, deliver to the golang community better tooling to produce nice APIs.
+> My point here is to try and understand how to move forward, somehow reinvigorate the project with fresh views, and perhaps, deliver to the
+> golang community better tooling to produce nice APIs.

 The main and most awaited feature is support for OpenAPI v3 (aka OAIv3) or even v4.
 But many Bothans died trying to do so... it is a _huge_ amount of work ahead.

 In the sections below, I am giving a more comprehensive analysis.
 Even though OAIv3 is the ultimate goal, it is not the only one and many micro-designs need to be questioned, reviewed, and implemented along the way.

-## go-swagger and the go-openapi toolkit
+## go-swagger and the go-openapi toolkit status in a nutshell

 A quick keep/change-like analysis of the various tools that have been introduced.